UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

 it a book, however, and you give it more options, so the resulting output can be surprising.

-For this kata, try implementing a trigram algorithm that generates a couple of hundred words of text using a book-sized file as input.
+For this exercise, try implementing a trigram algorithm that generates a couple of hundred words of text using a book-sized file as input.
 `Project Gutenberg <http://www.gutenberg.org/>`_ is a good source of online books (*Tom Swift and His Airship* is `here <http://sailor.gutenberg.org/etext02/03tom10.txt>`_.)

-..
-Above paragraph is the first place in the text that the term kata is mentioned.

 Be warned that these files have DOS line endings (carriage return followed by newline).